-The initial construction phase is being evaluated for GHG emissions.
-This phase is identified as the effort made to reconstruct/re-create the berm and dune system (i.e., beach front toe of dune downslope to a specific elevation within the surf zone).
-Also being evaluated is the subsequent maintenance efforts, which are also known as the proposed nourishment events.
-The proposed nourishment events are expected to be no more than seven events during the 50-year post-initial construction maintenance period.
+The initial construction phase has been evaluated for GHG emissions.
+This phase is identified as the effort made to reconstruct/re-create the berm and dune system (i.e., the beach front toe of dune downslope to a specific elevation within the surf zone).
+Also evaluated are the subsequent maintenance efforts, which are also known as the proposed nourishment events.
+The number of proposed nourishment events are expected to be no more than seven during the 50-year post-initial construction maintenance period.
 Nourishment events require less construction time because it is expected that the dune will remain intact between nourishment events, thereby only requiring berm replacement.
+All events require the construction contractor to perform an equipment mobilization period to begin construction and demobilization when construction has ended.

 The primary difference among the alternatives is the use of three different environmental/construction windows and when the windows are applied, which is substantially different for each alternative.
 However, the total initial construction time is estimated to be the same 16-month period for each alternative, no matter the number of construction seasons needed.
-To clarify, Alternatives 2a and 2b's initial construction would occur over multiple seasons based on their different environmental construction windows, while Alternative 2c would have a continuous initial construction period of 16 months.
+To clarify, Alternatives 2a and 2b's initial construction will occur over multiple seasons based on their different environmental construction window, while Alternative 2c will have a continuous initial construction period of 16 months.

 Three construction alternatives (2a, 2b and 2c) have been quantitatively evaluated to better compare potential greenhouse gas emissions among the alternatives.
 This evaluation considers the initial construction phase and the maintenance phase (i.e., nourishment events).
-A predictive model was used to estimate the total greenhouse gas emissions.
+A predictive model (NEAT v1.1) was used to estimate the total greenhouse gas emissions.

 Each nourishment event is expected to last for no more than 165 days, which means individual nourishment events can be completed in a single environmental/construction season/window for each alternative.
 Consequently, the fundamental difference in greenhouse gas emissions among the three alternatives is determined by the initial construction phase and the need for additional mobilization and demobilization efforts.
-This is based on the number of construction/environmental seasons/windows needed to complete initial construction.
+This is based on the number of construction/environmental seasons/window needed to complete initial construction.

-GHG emissions result from diesel fuel combustion, which produces emissions of CO2, CH4, and N2O.
-GHGs (i.e., CO2, CH4, and N2O), are typically presented in CO2 equivalent, or CO2e, which is based on each gas's specific Global Warming Potential (GWP).
+GHG emissions result from diesel fuel combustion, which produces emissions of CO_2 , CH_4 , and N_2O .
+Total GHGs emissions are typically presented as a CO_2 equivalent, or CO_2e , which is based on each gas's specific Global Warming Potential (GWP).
 Each GHG type has a different heat trapping capability.
-A GWP multiplier factor is applied to the total final GHG emission for each gas type, then totaled to acquire a single value, expressed as CO2e, for each alternative.
+A GWP multiplier factor is applied to the total final GHG emission for each gas type (i.e., species), then totaled to acquire a single value, expressed as CO_2e , for each alternative.

-The corresponding GWP has been calculated to reflect how long the gas remains in the atmosphere and how strongly it absorbs energy compared to CO2.
+The corresponding GWP has been calculated to reflect how long the gas remains in the atmosphere and how strongly it absorbs energy compared to CO_2 .
 Gases with a higher GWP absorb more energy, per unit weight, than gases with a lower GWP.
-The total weight of each chemical compound is represented in metric tons and for the total CO2 equivalent per alternative.
+The total weight of each chemical compound is represented in metric tons and for the total CO_2e per alternative.

 Appendix O contains all GHG emissions calculations and a description of the calculation assumptions.
-Table 19 provides a summary of the Carbon Dioxide equivalency (CO2e) emissions by alternative.
-All alternatives produce the same amount of CO2e emissions for the nourishment events because there is no difference between the alternatives in how vessels and equipment will be used, and for how long.
+Table 19 provides a summary of the CO2e emissions by alternative.
+All alternatives produce the same amount of CO2e emissions for the nourishment events because there is no difference among the alternatives in how vessels and equipment will be used, and for how long.
 Conversely, initial construction CO2e emissions are different between each alternative.
 This is exclusively due to each alternative requiring different numbers of initial construction periods, which demonstrates a direct relationship between the number of initial construction periods with the total CO2e emissions for each alternative.